 Due to an unplanned delay in production, this limited edition was completed after (rather than before) Stone’s Tupelo Press publication Kill Class, where some of these poems appear.

-Nomi Stone’s Kill Class, her second full collection, is forthcoming from Tupelo Press in 2019.
+Nomi Stone’s Kill Class, her second full collection, was issued from Tupelo Press in 2019.
 Her poems appeared recently or will soon appear in POETRY, American Poetry Review, The New Republic, The Academy of American Poets’ “Poem-a-Day” series, Bettering American Poetry 2017, The Best American Poetry 2016, Tin House, New England Review, and elsewhere.
 A Perfect Not-There and Kill Class are based on two years of fieldwork she conducted within war trainings in mock Middle Eastern villages erected by the US military across America.
 Nomi Stone is a 2018 Pushcart Prize winner, earned an MFA in poetry from Warren Wilson College, and teaches at Princeton University.